nargizaos/aws-bootcamp-cruddur-2023/journal/week2.md

 Re-ran ```Compose Up```, hit endpoint multiple times, checked from AWS X-ray Traces, still getting 4xx errors, will look into it later.

+#### Fixing X-Ray

 #### Configure custom logger to send to CloudWatch Logs

 Added to the ```requirements.txt```
 ```watchtower```
 ```pip install -r requirements.txt```

+Watchtower is a log handler for AWS CloudWatch Logs.

 In ```app.py``` added:
 ```